B2B Marketing: Turn Prospects into Customers with Buyer Personas

 1. You will be able to market to your desired audience more efficiently.

 Success begins when time is used effectively, and having buyer personas to reference will save you time and resources.
 If you blindly engage with a general group of people, you may see some responses.
-Still, you'll undoubtedly increase your odds of conversions when targeting those you already know have the problem your product or service will solve.
+Still, you'll undoubtedly increase your odds of conversions when targeting those you already know to have the problem your product or service will solve.

 2. You will learn the most effective mode of communication with your customers.

 Discovering your customer's age, career, spending habits, etc., and converting that information into a buyer persona will guide you to communicating with them most effectively.
-For example, using these detailed descriptions will dictate whether or not to market on social media – particularly if your customer is in an older age bracket, as they might not be viewing any form of social media marketing.
-If you know that to be the case, you can spend less time and money on that form of communication and focus it elsewhere, like email marketing or blogs.
+For example, using these detailed descriptions will dictate whether or not to market on social media – particularly if your customers are in an older age bracket, as they might not be viewing any form of social media marketing.
+If you know that to be the case, you can spend less time and money on that communication and focus it elsewhere, like email marketing or blogs.
 Ultimately, you'll have the most success reaching your customers "where they are."

 3. You will be able to craft the right message and fulfill your content objectives.